thot-experiment/oobapi-ws/README.md

 ## Usage

   As this wrapper is meant to function the same in the browser as well as in node it must be passed a `WebSocket` object when instantiated.
-This can be either the browser context 'WebSocket' or one from the [`ws` module](https://github.com/websockets/ws).
+This can be either the browser context `WebSocket` or one from the [`ws` module](https://github.com/websockets/ws).
 See `node_example.mjs` and `browser_example.html` for more details.

   Ｗhen instantiating the api you can specify a host and a port, as well as default generation options．
   ```js